Warren Farm, Southall: Campaign for Nature Reserve status

 While QPR pursued their plans, Warren Farm was re-wilding naturally.
 The Brent River and Canal Society, together with local residents opposed to development plans, proposed and petitioned for the area to gain Local nature reserve status; their campaign gained over 3,000 signatures in the first week.
 The petition stood at 20,000 signatures by March 2023.

 A consultation was opened in 2022 which was welcomed by Southall F.C., who had identified the site as suitable for their club.

 The publication of the consultation results led to varying claims: proponents of nature reserve status suggested that majority view was in favour, whilst the council stated that the respondents to the survey were not representative of the local area.

 In January 2023 Ealing Council announced their intention to develop just over half of Warren Farm as a sports facility whilst also saying they would continue to provide land for the wildlife.
 They said, “We want to develop plans for this space for people both to enjoy nature and preserve its wild character and provide sports facilities for local people.”

 At a meeting on 21 February 2023 the council approved the plans for sport facilities on the site.
 This attracted a protest in front of Ealing Town Hall with reports of numbers of protesters varying from 250 to 2000 (with local news sources indicating that the likely figure was nearer to the lower end).

 Before the council meeting, in a video produced by the Ealing Wildlife Group, a number of prominent wildlife experts and presenters expressed their opposition to Ealing Council's plans and support for the Local Nature Reserve campaign.

 in June 2023 a Freedom of Information request by Ealing Council's opposition leader Gary Malcolm revealed that a report in 2018 for Ealing Council recommended that Warren Farm be designated a Site of Importance for Nature Conservation (SINC).
 The report by ecology consultants was based on a survey carried out in 2017 but was not published.

 On 27 February 2024, Ealing Council announced its intention to designate all of Warren Farm as a Local Nature Reserve.
 This decision was passed by Ealing Council's Cabinet on 6 March 2024.

+On 9 March 2026, Ealing Council announced that Warren Farm had been designated as a Local Nature Reserve.